Information for Parents

 Other Programs

-Depending on where you live in Texas, there might be other programs to assist with child care costs.
-You can find out more by calling 2-1-1.
-Information is available 24 hours a day, seven days a week and can be provided in almost any language.
-You can visit the website at www.211texas.org.
+Depending on where you live in Texas, other programs may be able to assist you with child care costs.
+Learn more by calling 2-1-1 or visiting 211texas.org.
+Information is available 24/7 and can be provided in almost any language.

 Child Safety Resources